-A registered health information administrator (RHIA) is a certified professional who oversees the creation and use of health information systems in health care settings.
+A registered health information administrator (RHIA) is a certified professional who oversees the creation and use of a health information system (HIS) in a health care setting.

 See also: electronic medical records

 From chief knowledge officers to ICD-10 coding experts, AHIMA members are at the forefront of health IT awareness.